Owen Tippett Game Preview: Flyers vs. Sabres

 Tippett Season Stats Insights

-- In two of nine games this season, Tippett has scored a goal, but he's yet to produce two or more goals in the same contest.
+- In two of 10 games this year, Tippett has scored a goal, but he's yet to produce two or more goals in the same contest.

-- In five of nine games this year, Tippett has recorded a point, and in one of those games he came away with multiple points.
+- Tippett has registered a point in a game five times this year out of 10 games played, including multiple points on one occasion.

-- In three of nine games this season, Tippett has had an assist, including one match with at least two.
+- Tippett has posted an assist in a game three times this year in 10 games played, including multiple assists once.

-- Tippett's odds on his points over/under carry an implied probability of 55.6% that he hits the over.
+- Tippett's odds on his point total prop carry an implied probability of 54.5% that he goes over.

-- There is a 34.5% chance of Tippett having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Tippett going over his assist prop bet, based on the odds, is 32.3%.

 Sign up for Underdog fantasy today.